 60% of the best brands use a consistent filter on Instagram.

-A consistent aesthetic – and this includes the color palette, content, font, composition – is going to be essential to Instagram success in 2018.
+A consistent aesthetic – and this includes the color palette, content, font, composition – is essential to Instagram success.

 Have a look at Desenio.

 They use the same colors over and over again.